-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on HACCC, or fundamentally alter the nature of HACCC's operations.
+- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on HACCC, or OR fundamentally alter the nature of HACCC's operations (including the obligation to comply with HUD requirements and regulations).

 Requests for accommodations must be assessed on a case-by-case basis.
-The determination of undue financial and administrative burden must be made on a case-by-case basis involving various factors, such as the cost of the requested accommodation, the financial resources of HACCC at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+The determination of undue financial and administrative burden must be made on a case-by-case basis involving various, taking into account factors, such as the cost of the requested accommodation, the financial resources of HACCC at the time of the request, the benefits that the accommodation would provide to the family, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.